heshamabdelazim/Learn-Postman-with-me/README.md

 - Postman definition as a tool.
 - Postman interface
 - API requests methods & Status codes
-- Structure of the API
+- General notes through the course
-- Scripting
-- Some concepts

 ---
 ## First: Postman definition as a tool